Cyeom97/Christopher_Yeom_ConnectFour_Game/README.md

 - The `Play` message is an `a` tag with a href of `game.html`.
 Therefore the user can click the play message and it would transfer to the `game.html` so the user can play the Connect 4 game.
 - In the game.html, I had a similar layout where there is a h1 title but this one is called "Connect 4".
 - Then underneath, I put a h2 tag with a message that would show who's turn it would be.
 With the combination of js, the message changes everytime a player's turn switches.
-- I also put 42 div tags inside a parent div tag with the class "board".
+- I also put 49 div tags inside a parent div tag with the class `board`.
 This is to create the board.
 - There are 42 spots where a token can fit in so that is why I need 42 div tags.
-- I also used a data attribute to make sure each child div tag is specific.
-This is crucial so the javascript knows when a certain spot is clicked, the proper colored token will appear.
+- I put an addition 7 div tags with the class `lowerRow`.
+This will be below the spots and this is crucial to create the stacking action.
-- Finally, I will put a restart button below the board to allow players to restart the game once a game has ended.
+- Finally, I will put a `restart button` below the board to allow players to restart the game once a game has ended.

 #### _CSS_

-- A CSS file called styles.css was created.
+- A CSS file called `styles.css` was created.
 It is needed in order to style up your game.
 This is where users can see how the game looks like.
-- To style up the index.html, I set the background color to a darker shade of pink.
-Then for the font colors of the h1, h2, and "a" tag, I used complimentary colors of pink.
+- To style up the index.html, I set the background color to a light gray tone.
+Then for the font colors of the `h1`, `h2`, and `a` tag, I used complimentary colors of gray.
 Then I aligned all the tags in the center of the page.
-- For the game.html file, I set the same background color the same as the index.html.
+- For the `game.html` file, I set the same background color the same as the index.html.
 As well as keeping the font color the same with the h1 tag and centering everything.
 - For the game board, there are 7 columns and 6 rows.
 So the format I used was:
-  - display as grid
+  - `display: grid`
-  - grid-template-column: repeat(7, auto)
+  - `grid-template-column: repeat(7, auto)`
-  - grid-template-row: repeat(6, auto)
+  - `grid-template-row: repeat(6, auto)`
 - I made the colors the same as what the original connect 4 colors were so I set the background color to blue.
 - For each specific spot, I needed to create a circle so I used border-radius: 50% as well as making sure the width and height are the same size.
-- Then I made sure whenever the cursor is on a spot, the cursor turns into a pointer to indicate that the spot can be clicked.
+- Then I used `cursor: pointer;` so the user knows they can click the spots.
-- For the message tag, I changed the font color to a dark gold and made sure the font size was a little smaller than the Connect 4 title
+- For the message tag, I changed the font color to a light blue.
 - Lastly, for the restart button, I wanted to make sure the size was a good fit for the board.
-I also changed the background color to brown so it goes well with the pink background and the font color to white so it is more visible.
+I also changed the background color to red-brown for more visibility.

 #### _JavaScript_

 - As I mentioned previously that CSS is needed to show people how the game looks like, JavaScript or JS shows how the game operates.
-- I created a js file called script.js and this is where I will make the game come alive by calling variables, functions, and event listeners.
+- I created a js file called `script.js` and this is where I will make the game come alive by calling variables, functions, and event listeners.

   - **Variables:**

-  1. I created a score variable and a token variable that is linked to a display message h2 tag and every div tag inside the parent div with the class of "board" respectively.
+  1. I created a `score` variable and a `token` variable that is linked to a display message h2 tag and every div tag inside the parent div with the class of "board" respectively.
-  2. Then, I created a "restartBtn" variable to link the button tag in the html to js.
+  2. Then a `redTally` and `yellowTally` variables to keep track of the winning record.
-  3. I created a gameRun variable and set it to true so whenever I use functions, I would set the gameRun to false to end the game.
+  3. Then, I created a `restartBtn` variable to link the button tag in the html to js.
   4. I then made a player variable set to "red" so I could change players in a function.
   5. Finally, I created a winningProb variable in an array.
 In this array, I listed every winning combination of the game.

   - **For Loop:**

   1. I needed to make sure that when I click a specific spot, it not only shows a color, but it changes color after each click.
-  2. To do this, I used a "for loop".
-Inside the "for loop", I created an event listener function called "changeTurns".
+  2. To do this, I used a `for loop`.
+Inside the `for loop`, I created an `event listener`.
-  3. Then inside the event listener, I wrote 3 if statements.
+  3. Then inside the event listener, I wrote 3 `if statements`.

-  - The first if statement concludes that when a circle is clicked, if the circle directly below it contains the class "filled", and the current circle does **not** contain the class "filled", continue to the 2nd if statement.
+  - The first `if statement` concludes that when a circle is clicked, if the current circle does **not** contain the class `lowerRow` and the circle directly below it **does** contains the class `lowerRow`, continue to the 2nd `if statement`.
 If the conditions do not comply, display a message asking the user to click the right circle.
-  - The second if statement describes that if the variable "player" is equal to "red", change it to "yellow", display a message saying it's yellow's turn, add classes "filled" and "red" to the div, and finally style the background color to red.
-If player does not equal red, do the exact opposite.
+  - The second `if statement` describes that if the variable `player` is equal to `red`, change it to `yellow`, display a message saying it's yellow's turn, add classes `lowerRow` and `red` to the div, and finally style the background color to red.
+If player equals to `yellow`, do the exact opposite.
-  - I nested the final if statement inside another "for loop" which is still nested inside the parent function of "changeTurns".
-This "for loop", loops through the "winningProb" variable that contains every single winning combination.
+  - I nested the final `if statement` inside another `for loop` which is still nested inside the parent function of `changeTurns`.
+This `for loop`, loops through the `winningProb` variable that contains every single winning combination.

-  - Inside the "for loop", I created four variables.
-The first variable would represent the first value in one winning array, then the second variable would represent the second value, etc. Since it is in a "for loop", it would go through every winning logic in the parent "winningProb" array.
+  - Inside the `for loop`, I created four variables.
+The first variable would represent the first value in one winning array, then the second variable would represent the second value, etc. Since it is in a `for loop`, it would go through every winning logic in the parent `winningProb` array.
-    - The final if statement concludes that if the four variables have a background color of "red", display "Red wins!" message.
-If the four variables have yellow backgrounds, it would display "Yellow wins!".
+  - The final `if statement` concludes that if the four variables have a background color of "red", display "Red wins!" message.
+As well as add 1 to the `tallyRed` variable since it is initally set to 0.
+Then display the numeric value.
+This is to keep score of who is winning.
+If the four variables have yellow backgrounds, do the same but for yellow.

-  4. The last step would be to create a function that triggers the restart button.
+  4. The last step would be to create an `event listener` that triggers the restart button.
+But still inside the `changeTurns` function.

-  - Inside that function, I created an event listener that when the button is clicked, the page would refresh.
-This would then clear the board.
+  - Inside the `event listener`, when the restart button is clicked, remove the classes `red, yellow, and lowerRow`.
+Then set the background color to `white`.
+This allows the game to restart but still keeps the scoring record.

 ---